mozilla/ActiveData/docs/_Caring_for_ActiveData.md

 If you can connect, then review the status:

+> When ES suffers from node loss, the status endpoint will stall, making it appears ES is down.
+Attempt an ActiveData query `{"from":"unittest"}` to see if the query endpoint is still working.
+If the query endpoint is still working, wait a bit.

 * **green** - everything ok.
 IF there is a problem, then it must be elsewhere.
 * **yellow** - If a large number of random shards are not allocated, then there was a recent loss of spot nodes, or an OutOfMemory event.
 * **red** - look at which shards are not allocated: If it is just new indexes, then this state should disappear in a minute.
 If random shards are not allocated, then there has been a catastrophic failure over many machines proceed to [Emergency Proceedures](https://github.com/mozilla/ActiveData/blob/dev/docs/_Caring_for_ActiveData.md#Emergency+Procedures)